Hola-yinka/DSA-PROJECT--KULTRA-MEGA-STORES-INVENTORY/README.md

     Number_of_Orders DESC;
 ~~~

- ### 9:Who is the most profitable customer in the 'Consumer' segment?
+ ### 9: Who is the most profitable customer in the 'Consumer' segment?
-  - 🧮 Steps Taken:
+  -  Steps Taken:
   1. Filter customers in the 'Consumer' segment
   2. Group by Customer_Name
   3. Sum their total profit